Scapolite Value, Price, and Jewelry Information

 Note: Dipyre is a Ca-rich marialite.

-Heating can improve color.
+Heating can improve color in scapolites.
 This common enhancement is undetectable.

 Yellow and colorless scapolites may receive radiation treatments.
 This uncommon enhancement creates a brownish purple color, which fades rapidly.

 Tanzania produces the finest golden yellow scapolite known in commercial quantities.
-Dodoma, Tanzania yields transparent, golden yellow to orangey yellow gem material.
+Dodoma yields transparent, golden yellow to orangey yellow gem material.
 This source sometimes produces very pale to near colorless stones, as well as violetish and pink (rare) cuttable crystals.

 Espirito Santo, Brazil produces pale yellow crystals, sometimes large and facetable.